Language: Origin

 The Tower of Babel by Pieter Bruegel the Elder.
 Oil on board, 1563.

 Humans have speculated about the origins of language throughout history.
-The Biblical myth of the Tower of Babel is one such account; other cultures have different stories of how language arose.
+The Hebrew Bible story of the Tower of Babel is one such account; other cultures have different stories of how language arose.

 Theories about the origin of language differ in regard to their basic assumptions about what language is.
 Some theories are based on the idea that language is so complex that one cannot imagine it simply appearing from nothing in its final form, but that it must have evolved from earlier pre-linguistic systems among our pre-human ancestors.
 These theories can be called continuity-based theories.
 The opposite viewpoint is that language is such a unique human trait that it cannot be compared to anything found among non-humans and that it must therefore have appeared suddenly in the transition from pre-hominids to early man.
 These theories can be defined as discontinuity-based.
 Similarly, theories based on the generative view of language pioneered by Noam Chomsky see language mostly as an innate faculty that is largely genetically encoded, whereas functionalist theories see it as a system that is largely cultural, learned through social interaction.

 Continuity-based theories are held by a majority of scholars, but they vary in how they envision this development.
 Those who see language as being mostly innate, such as psychologist Steven Pinker, hold the precedents to be animal cognition, whereas those who see language as a socially learned tool of communication, such as psychologist Michael Tomasello, see it as having developed from animal communication in primates: either gestural or vocal communication to assist in cooperation.
 Other continuity-based models see language as having developed from music, a view already espoused by Rousseau, Herder, Humboldt, and Charles Darwin.
 A prominent proponent of this view is archaeologist Steven Mithen.
 Stephen Anderson states that the age of spoken languages is estimated at 60,000 to 100,000 years and that: Researchers on the evolutionary origin of language generally find it plausible to suggest that language was invented only once, and that all modern spoken languages are thus in some way related, even if that relation can no longer be recovered ... because of limitations on the methods available for reconstruction.